DominicMaas/TimelineExtension/README.md

 |Opera|Yes|[Chrome Web Store](https://chrome.google.com/webstore/detail/windows-timeline-support/meokcjmjkobffcgldbjjklmaaediikdj)| Supported Icon Assets.
 Download from Chrome Web Store on supported Opera versions.|
 |Safari|No| n/a | No support is planned.
 The costs and effort to port the extension (and then deal with Apple Support) is not worth it.|

+## Setup

+1. Clone the repository and open it.
+2. Run `npm install`.
+3. Run `npm run build` to build files or `npm run watch` for debugging.
+4. Open browser, load unpacked extension in the `extension` folder.

 ## Version History

 ### 1.0.4